Cultural Considerations when Building in Thailand.

 When I filled the land a grumpy neighbor wanted a retaining wall, about half a meter high placed along a boundary.

 I didn’t know what type of fence might be the final decision so I placed black plastic sheeting along the boundary and wrapped it from under the filling clay up and over, this stopped the clay from washing through the fencing line during the wet season – he was impressed and happy, the final fence and retaining walls were built later.

-After the fill was in place I scattered a thick layer of hay across the area where the rain water was running off, this unsure that I didn’t allow a slurry to run onto the road which surely would have became a hazard for motorbikes.
+After the fill was in place I scattered a thick layer of hay across the area where the rain water was running off, this insured that I didn’t allow a slurry to run onto the road which surely would have became a hazard for motorbikes.

 Trees and wells.

 If there is trees, a well, a waterway that will be removed or altered, then you need to talk to the local people.

 There always seems to be a happy way to solve any problem that might arise but it needs to be done their way if it involves tradition.

 I consulted with the locals before I filled a hole that was a disused septic tank.
 There was no argument but they did want to have a look first.

 There are ceremonies, two or three of them.

 I knew nothing of the Buddhist or cultural traditions and became confused about the first ceremony.